Hassan8521/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 4-global_variables Creates a script that lists environment variables.

 File 5-local_variables Creates a script that lists all local variables and environment variables, and functions.

+File 6-create_local_variable creates a script that creates a new local variable.